Metal swarf: Toxicity

 Some common engineering materials such as beryllium are hazardous when finely divided and appropriate measures should be taken to prevent exposure.

 Chip breaking

 Optimum cutting efficiencies often generate long spring-like swarf.
-This is hard to deal with as it is bulky and can clog the nozzle of a shop vac.
+This is hard to deal with as it is bulky and can potentially damage the surface finish of the workpiece being cut.
 Clean-up and disposal of this continuous-cutting swarf is made simpler by using a cutting tool with a chip-breaker.
 This results in denser, more manageable waste.
 Chip breaking tool geometry is generally designed to break the chip by having it curl back onto itself.
 This action produces many small spiral shaped rings instead of one long helical chip.
 "Number Nine" shaped chips or short swarf in general are preferred also because it helps prevent entangling the rotating machine.

 Machine cleaning and chip handling

 Disposing of swarf is a tedious but necessary task.
 For ease of transport and handling, swarf may be compressed into bricks, which greatly reduces associated problems with storing and cost; it also improves material handling for all concerned with its reclamation and recycling.